Releases

 ).

-When a merge occurs, the version name is carried forward to the next branch.
-However, the alpha and beta suffixes are removed/reset accordingly.
+When a merge occurs, the version name is carried forward to the next branch, and the alpha/beta suffixes are removed/reset accordingly.
 For example, let’s say we are shortly before the Thunderbird 9.0 release.
-The latest releases were Thunderbird 8.2, Thunderbird Beta 9.0b4, and Thunderbird Daily 10.0a1.
+The latest releases were Thunderbird 8.1, Thunderbird Beta 9.0b4, and Thunderbird Daily 10.0a1.
 Here is what happens:

 - The